slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The strongest intellectual foundation is built upon science, math and philosophy, as they are the search for universal truths."
 -- Naval Ravikant*

+> *"The ideal school would teach health, wealth and happiness.
+It would be self-paced and available to all.
+It would show opposing ideas and students would self-verify truth.
+No grades, no tests, no diplomas - just learning.
+Actually you're already here.
+Careful who you follow."
+-- Naval Ravikant*